Nutritionists and Dietitians in Lakeway, TX

 I specialize in weight loss nutritional counseling, vegetarian/vegan, sports nutrition, and strength, balance, and flexibility training.
 It is important to like what you're eating, and it doesn't have to all be health food.
 We discuss what you can eat more than what you can't.
 People become overweight for reasons other than knowledge and eat for reasons other than nourishment.
 Nutrition counseling is an client-driven exploratory process that teaches a lot about you and why you do what you do.
 Most clients have tried other programs and want a tailored solution that is efficient.

 Nutrition information can be confusing and often inaccurate.
-I enjoy working with my clients to simplify and normalize the relationship with food.
-I facilitate the process of growing to trust the self and the body, and block out the nonsense.
-I use the scientific knowledge of nutrition and biology blended with my experience as a therapist to address underlying issues that cause weight and eating struggles.
+We enjoy working with clients to simplify and normalize the relationship with food.
+We facilitate the process of growing to trust the self and the body, and block out the diet culture nonsense.
+We use the scientific knowledge of nutrition and biology blended with experience to address underlying issues that cause weight and eating struggles.

 Nutrition information can be confusing and often inaccurate.
-I enjoy working with my clients to simplify and normalize the relationship with food.
-I facilitate the process of growing to trust the self and the body, and block out the nonsense.
-I use the scientific knowledge of nutrition and biology blended with my experience as a therapist to address underlying issues that cause weight and eating struggles.
+We enjoy working with clients to simplify and normalize the relationship with food.
+We facilitate the process of growing to trust the self and the body, and block out the diet culture nonsense.
+We use the scientific knowledge of nutrition and biology blended with experience to address underlying issues that cause weight and eating struggles.

 More Dietitians and Nutritionists Nearby